Breathing Space: Living With Allergic Asthma

-Allergy and Asthma Network (AAN) is proud to announce the launch of Breathing Space: Living With Allergic Asthma, a program created to help guide patients and their caregivers in managing uncontrolled asthma caused by allergic triggers in everyday life.
-This program is sponsored by AAN and Allergy and Asthma Foundation of America (AAFA) and made possible by Genentech, Inc. and Novartis Pharmaceuticals Corporation.
+Breathing Space: Living With Allergic Asthma is a program created to help guide patients and their caregivers in managing uncontrolled asthma caused by allergic triggers in everyday life.
+This program is sponsored by Allergy & Asthma Network and Allergy and Asthma Foundation of America (AAFA) and made possible by Genentech, Inc. and Novartis Pharmaceuticals Corporation.

 Parents of children with uncontrolled allergic asthma may feel helpless in trying to figure out how to manage asthma symptoms and allergic triggers.
 The experience of an allergic asthma attack is all too familiar for one Instagram star and author, Jessica Shyba; her son Jack, has allergic asthma.

 “One specific time has stuck with me – Jack was coughing and having trouble breathing.
 It seemed like he was having an asthma attack and I was trying to get to the hospital in a New York City taxi,” said Jessica.
 “He was coughing so hard and was vomiting non-stop.
 I could only sit there and cry.
 I’ll always remember how helpless I felt knowing there was nothing I could do.”